Meatball Stew (With Ground Chicken, 30 Minutes)

 meatball stew in skillet with spinach added

-And, as always, there are lots of variations and substitutions you can use to suit your preferences and what you have on hand.
+As always, there are lots of variations and substitutions you can use to suit your preferences and what you have on hand.

-My biggest tip is to double the chicken meatball recipe and freeze half to use in one of our other yummy meatball recipes listed below.
+My biggest tip is to double the meatball recipe and freeze half to use in one of our other yummy meatball recipes listed below.
 I mean who doesn’t like a good meatball 🙂 ?

 Variations